mywayisone/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-directories_permissions script changes folder permission

 12-directory_permissions script creates a directory and and sets the mode

+13-change_group script set the group owner mode for another file